Practical 6: Numeric Data

 <class 'pandas.core.series.Series'>

-Looking at this histogram, these look like two groups in the data so I would start there.
-I would take values greater than 3–5 as being ones that are most likely be problematic.
+Looking at this histogram, I would think about dropping rows missing more than about 5 values on the basis that they are the ones that are most likely be problematic.
 We can use the index from probs to select out the rows we want to inspect from the main data frame.

 Here’s another bit of code that bears unpacking: